MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 ## Try the new model version (Preview)

-**Prerequisites**

-- Your environment must be located in one of the following regions: Canada, France, India, or the United States.

 By selecting the toggle **Try the new model version (Preview)**, you can try the latest preview model version for Fixed template documents and General documents.

 > [!IMPORTANT]